kaulex99/Konf_M20_Kauer_Khalil_Schedler/README.md

 ## AlexTest
 The goal was to reach 100% tests coverage.
 So we had to test every method of the class.
 Generally, to tell Java that we want to create a test method, we have to add `@Test` above.
 In the `@BeforeEach` annotated method, we create an instance of the Drink, so we have an instance ready to test.
-- `getAlcoholPercent` returns the alcohol volume percentage of the mixture.
-If lower than 40%, level will be increased automatically

 ## TestCoverage result by IntelliJ
 | Classname  | Class [%]  | Method [%]  | Line [%]  |